 if necessary.

-- For running the Spark driver outside Kubernetes,
+- For running a Spark driver outside Kubernetes,

 it should include a mapping for the node where the Spark driver is to run